Guide on How to Build a Remote Team for IT Project in 2 Weeks

 - More Engagement.
 Remote employees are often more engaged with their tasks and projects that people in the office.
 According to the study, 87 percent of remote workers feel more connected.

 - Happy employees.
 Programmers often have an unusual working graphic.
 For example, someone would better work at 5:00 AM, while the other dev is more productive late at night.
-Working from home they can easily follow their personal rhythms, be happier and more productive.
+Working remotely means that they can easily follow their personal rhythms, be happier, and thus more productive.

 How to Hire Remote Development Team?